Getting Your Affairs in Order

 - Memberships in groups and awards received

-- Medications taken regularly
+- Medications taken regularly (be sure to update this regularly)

 - Location of living will and other legal documents